 There are a few ways to cut your housing costs including:

-- Rent out rooms.
 If you have extra space in your home, you could rent them out to offset your housing costs.
+This is a great way to house hack.
 Consider long-term tenants or short-term rentals through a platform such as Airbnb.

 Take a look at your situation and decide which option works best for you.
 An affordable place to live can completely transform your finances.